Trine women fall in MIAA tourney

 Alma will play conference regular season champion Calvin in a tournament semifinal match on Thursday in Grand Rapids, Michigan.

-The Thunder will end their 2020-21 season playing in the third-place match on Saturday.
+The Thunder will end their 2020-21 season playing in the fifth-place match on Saturday.

 (0) comments